BEACH CITY SPORTS “GOLDEN RULES”:

 - The field is 80 yards x 40 yards.
 It is divided by midfield (Blue Cone), which represents a first down, with an orange cone on either half of the field that represents a first down as well.

 - Teams are required to wear jerseys or matching-color shirts.
 Shirts must be tucked in with your flags and belt completely visible and accessible.
+If you are wearing a shirt, it must be your team shirt or a shirt of similar team color.

 - Each player must wear a flag belt with two flags attached.
 The flags must be a different color then the shorts/pants you are wearing and must hang to the sides.